Song about the Rushnyk

 It was set to music by composer Platon Maiboroda (a native of the Poltava Region) for the soundtrack of the 1958 Soviet film Young Years (Літа молодії) where it was performed by Oleksandr Taranets.
 The song was later popularized by Dmytro Hnatyuk, who is most often associated with this song.
-It has since been sung by such singers as Kvitka Cisyk, Yaroslav Evdokimov, Aleksandr Malinin, Alla Pugacheva, Igor Krutoy, Syabry, and Renata Babak.
+It has since been sung by such singers and groups as Kvitka Cisyk, Yaroslav Evdokimov, Aleksandr Malinin, Alla Pugacheva, Igor Krutoy, Syabry, Renata Babak, and Rushnychok.
+It is dedicated to motherly love and alternately titled "Ballad to Mother."

-The song is translated in number of languages and is popular within Ukraine as well as the Ukrainian diaspora.
-It is dedicated to the Motherly Love.